Ahmed Shibani

 Ahmed Shibani is a senior aide to radical Shia cleric Muqtada al-Sadr, whose political movement plays a key role in Iraq's power-sharing coalition.

 Mr Shibani met Nouri Maliki hours after Iraqi government officials said they were talking with insurgent groups.

-The US-led coalition said Mr Shibani could help moderate extremism in Iraq.
+The US-led coalition said Shibani could help moderate extremism in Iraq.

 In a statement, the coalition said leaders judged that Mr Shibani "could play a potentially important role in helping to moderate extremism and foster reconciliation in Iraq."